 Court papers have identified two of the three assailants in the attack as Rakim Bulgarov and Vadim Osmanov.
 The third attacker was not named.

-The suspects are thought to have traveled to Turkey from Syria's al-Raqa, the then de-facto capital of the "Islamic State" (IS), a month before the airport attack.
+The suspects are thought to have traveled to Turkey from al-Raqa, Syria, the then de-facto capital of the "Islamic State" (IS), a month before the airport attack.

 Turkish media had previously identified the mastermind of the attack as Akhmed Chatayev, the Chechen leader of an IS cell in Istanbul who reportedly found accommodation for the bombers.